dannyyua/RSA6/README.md

 * textToVector

 ### Current Limitations
-Without padding, encrypted data is very susceptible to a number of attacks (if someone really wanted your data), e.g. a [chosen-plaintext attack](https://en.wikipedia.org/wiki/Chosen-plaintext_attack).
+* Without padding, encrypted data is very susceptible to a number of attacks (if someone really wanted your data), e.g. a [chosen-plaintext attack](https://en.wikipedia.org/wiki/Chosen-plaintext_attack).
 This will be addressed in a future version.

-~~Only works for primes of 8-9 digits or less, and with small values of e (3 or 5 seem to work ok).~~ This has been fixed.
+* ~~Only works for primes of 8-9 digits or less, and with small values of e (3 or 5 seem to work ok).~~ Fixed.
 RSA keys of up to 8192 bits have been tested and are working correctly.